rotem94/GraphMessageBridge/README.md

 mvn spring-boot:run
 ```

-> Ensure PostgreSQL is running locally or via Docker on port `5432`.
+> Ensure Neo4j is running locally or via Docker on port `7687`.

 ---